kyongmini/kyongmini.github.io/_posts/2024-01-09-wintermdstudy.md

 comments: true
 ---

+This semester, we'll study the basic concepts and practices of deep learning through the following sites.

+And additionally, we'll study the basic concepts of machine learning.

 {: .box-success}
 It is a **'Hidden Pattern'** class of Winter Semister.
 I'll post the code I used to find hidden patterns.